alexaecho/gdoor-org.github.io/documentation/protocol.md

 - Second Byte: Unconfirmed - 0x60 for normal press.

 #### 3. Action = BUTTON (0x42)
 - First Byte: Always bit 7 seems to be set (0x40), lower bits seem to indicate button number (1,2,3...).
+For key cards the first byte indicates the ID of the key card (0x01, 0x02...)
-- Second Byte: 0x40 for ON, 0x50 for OFF.
+- Second Byte: 0x40 for ON, 0x50 for OFF, 0x63 for key card.

 #### 4. Action = VIDEO_REQUEST (0x28)
 - First Byte: